feenkcom/gt4gemstone-old/README.md

 For installing gt4gemstone in a stone that has GsDevKit installed see [gt4gemstone server instalation using GsDevKit](doc/gsdevkitGemStoneInstallation.md).

-For installing gt4gemstone in a stone that does not require GsDevKit see [gt4gemstone server instalation without GsDevKit](doc/bareGemStoneInstallation.md).
+For installing gt4gemstone in a stone doesn't have GsDevKit see [gt4gemstone server instalation without GsDevKit](doc/bareGemStoneInstallation.md).

 For installing and configuring GsDevKit on Windows see [GsDevKit Windows Installation](doc/windowsGsDevKitInstallation.md).

-Once you installed gt4gemstone you can take at a look at some [examples](doc/basicCodeSnippets.md) of how to programatically use a gemstone client.
+Once you installed gt4gemstone you can take at a look at some [examples](doc/basicCodeSnippets.md) of how to use a gemstone client.

 ## Connecting to a stone